River Edge Elementary School District

-River Dell Regional High School in Oradell (with 999 students in grades 9-12).
+River Dell High School in Oradell (with 982 students in grades 9-12).

 Awards and recognition

 During the 1998-99 school year, Cherry Hill School received the Blue Ribbon Award from the United States Department of Education, the highest honor that an American school can achieve.

 Schools

-River Edge has a preschool along with two primary schools, both of which serve students in first through sixth grade.
-Schools in the district (with 2021–22 enrollment data from the National Center for Education Statistics) are:
+Schools in the district (with 2022–23 enrollment data from the National Center for Education Statistics) are: